Fusion831/BIM-CAI/README.md

     pip install -r requirements.txt
     ```

-    (Make sure you have a `requirements.txt` file listing all the necessary Python packages.
-Create one using `pip freeze > requirements.txt` *after* you've installed all the packages you need.)

 4.  **Run the Application:**

     ```bash
     python main.py  # Or whatever the main script is called
     ```

-    (Replace `main.py` with the name of your main Python script.)

 5. **Access the Dashboard:**